tydickinson29/Fires/README.md

 average, minimum, and maximum KBDI values.
 For our indicator, we found the number of days each county had an average above 575 or a maximum above 650.
 The sum of all 33 counties in our CWA was used.
 This method only applies to summer and fall.
 In the winter and spring, we used number of dry fronts, as these produce the large-scale winds that favor fire weather.
-They had to have produced less than 0.1 inches of rain, on average, and there were not wetting rains of 0.5 inches in the previous five days.
+They had to have produced less than 0.1 inches of rain, on average, and there were not wetting rains of 0.2 inches in the previous two days.
+Ideally, we use solely KBDI in the summer, solely frontal passages in the winter, and weight KBDI and frontal passages half and half in spring and fall to account for year-to-year variability in date of first and last strong frontal passage.

 Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed was removed.